W. A. S. Butement: Achievements in Australia

 After the War, the British and Australian governments established a joint project on research and development of guided missiles.
-The project included laboratory and workshop facilities at Salisbury, South Australia, and a rocket test range at a new town, Woomera, in the Australian Outback.
-Butement was selected as Deputy-Chief Scientist of the project and moved to Australia in early 1947.
-As a British subject, he was eligible to hold official positions in Australia, and, shortly after arriving, he was appointed Chief Superintendent of the project.
+The project included laboratory and workshop facilities at Salisbury, South Australia, and a rocket test range at a new town, Woomera, South Australia, in the Australian Outback.
+Butement was selected as the project's assistant director of scientific research under Albert Rowe.
+He embarked for Australia with his family on the RMS Asturias on 7 February 1947, arriving in Melbourne on 11 March.
+They then took a train to Adelaide.

+Butement was appointed Chief Superintendent of the project in October 1948.
 In April 1949, Butement took a new position as the first Chief Scientist in the Defence Scientific Service of the Australian Department of Supply and Development.
 His responsibilities encompassed laboratories for high-speed aerodynamics, propulsion, and electronics, all closely linked with the Anglo-Australian joint project.
 In 1955, all of these activities, including the joint project, were merged to form the Weapons Research Establishment (WRE) reporting to Butement in Melbourne.

 Under Butement, the WRE established working facilities and conditions highly suited for scientific research.
 Hundreds of university graduates were recruited and sent to Great Britain for research training.
-While by this time Butement was primarily a research administrator rather than a hands-on scientist, he did personally initiate several highly important developments, including a rocket engine that used a semi-solid paste pressed into the firing chamber as propellant, and the Malkara missile, an anti-tank guided weapon that was adopted as standard equipment by the Australian and British armies.

-Butement encouraged the WRE to establish working links with scientists and engineers at the University of Adelaide, in Adelaide, South Australia.
-In this, he personally submitted a thesis describing his principal contributions to defence technologies and was awarded the Doctor of Science (D.Sc.) degree in 1961.
+Butement encouraged the WRE to establish working links with scientists and engineers at the University of Adelaide.
+In this, he personally submitted a thesis describing his principal contributions to defence technologies and was awarded the Doctor of Science degree in 1961.